openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 ## Alternatives

+### Status-quo

 An alternative is to keep the current status-quo and rely on cluster admins to configure alert routing for their users.
 This proposal doesn't forbid this model since cluster admins can decide to not reconcile user-defined `AlertmanagerConfig` resources within the Platform Alertmanager.

+### Don't support UWM Alertmanager

+We could decide that CMO doesn't offer the ability to deploy the UWM Alertmanager.
+In this case the responsibility of deploying an additional Alertmanager is delegated to the cluster admins which would leverage `additionalAlertmanagerConfigs` to point user alerts to this instance.

+The downsides are
+* Degraded user experience and overhead on the users.
+* The additional setup wouldn't be supported by Red Hat.

 [user-workload-monitoring-enhancement]: https://github.com/openshift/enhancements/blob/master/enhancements/monitoring/user-workload-monitoring.md
 [uwm-docs]: https://docs.openshift.com/container-platform/4.8/monitoring/enabling-monitoring-for-user-defined-projects.html